 Father.
 Stop, Father!
 My asshole was now on fire, the attic filling with the stench of cauterized flesh.

 Shuns a bloody deejun rat, his voice continued, coming from the floorboards.
 The poker was now prodding at my prostate.
 Ish my fault.

 He stopped.
 The poker came out.
 For a full minute, he listened carefully to my whimpering.
 My heart was pounding, ready to leap out of my chest.

 Shun, shtop wining and take der dam med shin.
-He turned me around and jabbed the poker hard against the silken sack that protected my gonads.
+He turned me around and jabbed the poker hard against the silken sack protecting my gonads.
 There was a crackling, and the parchment yielded, and then I felt sparks.
 I was being grilled alive, the air escaping from my lips like the hiss of a lobster in a cauldron, as my already undone testicles were stabbed viciously by his flaming pitchfork.
 I begged for mercy.
 And wept.

 Agony is tolerable for a few seconds, but several minutes of it are enough to change a young man forever.
 My asshole would heal slowly.
 I couldn't shit for long periods, and when the feces did emerge, the wounds tore.
 Then I had a bacterial infection, which spread to my prostate.
 The anal crypts were completely ruined, the glands and muscles turned into shredded lettuce.
 I waited for two years, experiencing intermittent constipation and incontinence, before undergoing reconstructive surgery, which took place during my second term at Cambridge.
 After the operation at Addenbrooke's hospital, the internals of my rear end were reconstituted and normal functioning restored.

 I am sorry to say my testicles and perineum did not enjoy that happy ending.
 Father maimed me.
 He left me unmanned and infertile, my sperm factory in ruins.
 From that moment on I have had to live with extreme sensitivity in my dick.